 All in all, Samsung Galaxy Watches are full-fledged smartwatches that offer a variety of use cases.
 They track your fitness and daily activity, provide smartphone notifications, run apps, offer customizable watch faces, and more.
-They’re everything-but-the-kitchen-sink wearables with many strengths and some weaknesses, which we’ll go over in the next section.
+They’re feature-packed wearables with many strengths and some weaknesses, which we’ll go over in the next section.

 Also read: The best smartwatches you can buy